-• Pupil attitudes and behaviours which may indicate they are at risk of potential harm online.

-• The procedure to follow when they have a concern regarding a pupil's online activity.
+- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online activity. - The filtering systems in place and will know how to escalate concerns where they are identified.

-The Academy will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
-The Academy will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
+The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.

-Further information regarding the Academy's approach to online safety can be found in the Online Safety Policy.
+Further information regarding the school's approach to online safety can be found in the Online Safety Policy.

-23.2 Reviewing online safety annually is a key priority for the Academy.
-The Academy will carry out an annual review of its approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by pupils.

-23.3 The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the Academy, in accordance with the Academy's online policy and Trust code of Conduct.
-Should there be a need for a pupil to bring a mobile phone to the Academy it will be handed in at the start of the day and safeguarded in the office until the end of the day.
+- 23.2 Reviewing online safety annually is a key priority for the school.
+The school will carry out an annual review of its approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by pupils. - 23.3 The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the school's online policy and Trust code of Conduct.
+Should there be a need for a pupil to bring a mobile phone to the school it will be handed in at the start of the day and safeguarded in the office until the end of the day.

-Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the Academy's Data Protection Policy.
+Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the School's Data Protection Policy.